Hurricane Harvey's Stinging Nightmare: Floating Fire Ant Colonies

 As if the catastrophic floods in Houston haven’t done enough damage, people are now reporting large colonies of fire ants floating on the rising water.

-These fire ants appear to have an outrageous survival mechanism.
+These fire ants, which are infamous for their painful bites, appear to have an outrageous survival mechanism.
 And, frankly, it’s unsettling.

-Houston Chronicle reporter Mike Hixenbaugh tweeted a video of the red ants, infamous for their painful bites, on Sunday and said that they use the bodies of dead ants as a raft.

-Apparently fire ants already have a slight resistance to water on their own, but nothing so strong as when they work together.
-Colonies will link together to be able to stay afloat even in the severe flooding Texas is experiencing.
+Individual fire ants have a slight resistance to water, but that resistance becomes much stronger when they work together.
+Colonies will link together to stay afloat even in the severe flooding Texas is experiencing.

+“They use the wax together on their bodies to keep the queen and other members of the colony in the middle of the ball dry so they don’t suffocate,” Mike Merchant, entomology specialist at the Texas A&M AgriLife Extension Service, told Wired.
+As they float along, the insects change their positions within the pack to help prevent drowning.

 People are thoroughly disturbed by what Mother Nature hath wrought.

-Floating fire ants aren’t a particularly new phenomenon, but that doesn’t make it any less mortifying.
+Floating fire ants aren’t a particularly new phenomenon, but that doesn’t make it any less horrifying.

 Have a little mercy, won’t you, Mother Nature?

-Note: Clarification: Language has been added to more accurately describe how the colonies stay afloat.